KonopelkoMihass/Research-Master-Project/README.md

 -Bxx: This is a fully operational, ready for test build.

 -IPxx:  This is a "In Progress" commit used by developer to store progress or to showcase something.

+There is an instruction to setting up the system:

+1).
+If you want to setup teacher accounts or add any dummy accounts - you need to go to Docker/MySQL/ and edit setup.sql -) Locate a following line: "INSERT INTO ProjectOrganiser.Users"
+	-) Append or alter already present accounts to suit your needs.

+2).
+If the server does not start up or starts up with issues - check that configuration in docker-compose.yml is correct.